Extending a Function Just by Multiplying and Dividing Function Values: Smoothness and Prime Identities: Preliminary Lemmas and Definitions

-To prove Theorem \ref{thm:main}, we need the following lemmas and definitions.
-They describe the many useful properties of the product $P$ and quotient $Q$, and define useful integer sets. \textbf{Remarks:} \begin{itemize} \item In what follows, we assume the functions $f$ and $g$ satisfy the requirements of Theorem~\ref{thm:main}. \item An asterisk (*) attached as a superscript to a family of sets, as in $F^*$, indicates that the empty set $\emptyset$ is not a member of the family of sets. \item For simplicity we shall often omit the argument $z$ from the product $P$ and quotient $Q$, to focus on their other arguments: the function $f$ and the integer set $S$ or family of sets $F$. \end{itemize} The first lemma describes an invariance, key to the proof of Theorem~\ref{thm:main}. \begin{lemma} \item The geometric sampling product for the function factor $f_k$ and the set $\{k\}$ is the function $f_k$ itself:
+the \uline{$k^{th}$ function factor of $f$},\ because $f(z) = \prod\limits_{k=1}^\infty\ f_k(z)$. \end{definition} \begin{remark} When $f(0)=1$, $c_0=0$, and so $f_0=1$ (a factor of 1) can be omitted. \end{remark} In what follows \begin{itemize} \item We assume the functions $f$ and $g$ satisfy the requirements of Theorem~\ref{thm:main}. \item An asterisk (*) attached as a superscript to a family of sets, as in $F^*$, indicates that the empty set $\emptyset$ is not a member of the family of sets. \item For simplicity we shall often omit the argument $z$ from the product $P$ and quotient $Q$, to focus on their other arguments: the function $f$ and the integer set $S$ or family of sets $F$. \end{itemize}

+The first lemma describes an invariance, key to the proof of Theorem~\ref{thm:main}. \begin{lemma} \item The geometric sampling product for the function factor $f_k$ and the set $\{k\}$ is the function $f_k$ itself:

 \end{lemma} \begin{proof}\ \ The proof is elmentary algebra: